Get to know the March holidays in India and special observances to plan your time off and holidays effectively.

 Let’s take a look at the complete list of holidays in March 2026.

-Here is the list of holidays available in 2026 for the month of March:
+Here is the list of March holidays in 2026:

 | Date | Day | Holiday | Description |